Program Overview

 – Probability-Statistics: Descriptive statistics, Probability, Random variables, Distributions, Central Limit Theorem, Hypothesis testing, Linear regression, Probabilistic modeling, Tests

-– Data Analysis & Simulation: Introduction to Python, Introduction to R language, Introduction to Linux
+– Data Analysis & Simulation: Introduction to R language, Introduction to Linux

 Course Prerequisites: